Fees and funding

 2. Paid in part by you, and in part by your employer

 If you and your employer are funding your course together, this will need to cover the cost of your tuition fees each year.
-There are funding opportunities for postgraduate courses on this page.
+Your employer will need to complete our Tuition Fee Sponsorship Form (PDF File 798 KB).
+Please print off a hard copy and bring it along to your face-to-face enrolment session.
+Funding opportunities for postgraduate courses are detailed above.

 Possible fee changes